DrTheragotchi/Dr-Theragotchi-BE/README.md

 The API will be available at `http://localhost:8000` API documentation is available at `http://localhost:8000/docs`

+## Flutter Integration

+The backend is configured to work seamlessly with Flutter mobile applications:

+- Full CORS support is enabled for all origins (temporarily)
+- All API responses are returned as clean JSON
+- Explicit HTTP methods are allowed (GET, POST, PUT, DELETE, OPTIONS, PATCH)
+- Preflight requests are cached for 10 minutes to improve performance

+For production, you should restrict the `allow_origins` to only your Flutter app's domains.

 ## API Endpoints

 - `POST /onboarding`: Create a new user with character type